safe-network-explained/safe-network-explained.github.io/_posts/2016-05-05-safe-for-bitcoiners.markdown

 Firstly, this is a speculative section.
 Nobody can predict the future, although we can make fair guesses.

 It's extremely likely that if the safe network is successful it will have enterprise-level involvement.
 This will probably make the small-time farmers using their home pc and internet connection uncompetitive.
+Whether being 'uncompetitive' will prevent small users participating in farming is yet to be seen; after all, there are still plenty of 'irrational' bitcoiners running full nodes with little or no economic incentive.

 If the safe network becomes primarily centralized to a small number of giant data centers, it would have some pros and some cons.